Five minutes of reading to give you and your guests a better party experience!

 May we start by suggesting that we have had one-year-olds skating and 2-year-old hockey players.
 So, anyone can skate and few are too young.
 Having said that, we prefer to have everyone on skates to avoid children running around causing safety issues for themselves or others.
 Naturally, due to personal preference, development, motivation, concentration, or other reasons, not all children want to skate or even do skate.
 If you think that any guests (even your own children) may not want to skate or may be a “handful” it may be prudent to avoid bringing them.
 The other proviso is that everyone is normally charged entry to the centre, even non-skaters, so although we certainly allow non-skaters entry, we do not recommend non-skating children attend – but we do understand that sometimes it’s unavoidable.

 Sometimes things that appear simple can get complicated.
 Decorations on the table itself may be possible but there are always safety considerations that may not be immediately obvious in terms of trip hazards, obstructions, issues with clothing getting caught, etc. We therefore ask that you try to keep any decorations to a minimum and take special care.
 Please ask if uncertain.
 Also please avoid “party poppers” or any items that may leave residue after use or that my become tangled in skates.
-Finally, please see above regarding *EDIT INTERNAL LINK* OPENING OR STARTING TIME as we are unable to grant early access to “set up the table.”
+Finally, please see our comments above (in the “opening or starting time“ tab) as we are unable to grant early access to “set up the table.”

 Most may already know but sometimes people hold parties at the centre not having visited us before, so it is worth mentioning all of our public sessions run a “Disco” sessions.